 - Asian Region: Arabicas from Asian regions like Sumatra can be earthy and full-bodied with herbal hints, while Indian Arabica often features spicy and exotic flavors.

+On average, Arabica contains around 8-12 mg/g of caffeine.
+It has lower caffeine content compared to Robusta Beans.
 A typical cup of Arabica coffee provides around 75-150 mg of caffeine depending on factors like brew method and serving size.

-The lower caffeine Arabica provides a smoother, less bitter taste since caffeine also slightly contributes to coffee’s inherent bitterness.
+The lower caffeine in Arabica provides a smoother, less bitter taste since caffeine also slightly contributes to coffee’s inherent bitterness.

 If you are sensitive to caffeine you will find Arabica’s moderate caffeine amounts more palatable.

-Different varieties of Arabica coffee
+What are the Different varieties of Arabica coffee?

 These are the main varieties of Arabica Coffee